rust-unofficial/rust-practise-questions/src/chapter_6-operatoroverloading&utility/questions.md

 the `>`, `<`, `>=`, `<=`, `==` operators to compare class sizes of various Classes.

 * Rust does not allow addition of `integer` and `float`.
 Overload `+` so that this is possible.

+* Implement custom `Drop` for a struct `Hero` that contains a field `name` of type string.
+The `drop` should print "Oh no !!!
+Our hero {name} is defeated".
+Run the program with just declaring a variable of type `Hero`.

+* Create the struct named `World` that contains the previous named struct `Hero`, define `drop` for it so that it prints "The world ends here !!!".
+Observe the order in which `World` and `Hero` contained by it are dropped.

+*